sindresorhus/electron-util/readme.md

 Type: `Function`

-Open the System Preferences on macOS and Windows.
+Open the System Preferences on macOS and Windows 10.

 This method does nothing on Linux.